 Meet Social Distancing and Masking Requirements

-Social distancing and masking is not required in most indoor or outdoor spaces, and there are no capacity limits for businesses or worksites open to the public.
+Social distancing and masking are not required in most indoor or outdoor spaces, and there are no capacity limits for businesses or worksites open to the public.

 Businesses have the right to require stricter mask policies, but businesses are not allowed to restrict the use of face masks by their staff, customers, or visitors.
 Municipalities and counties are also permitted to impose stricter requirements on masking in businesses open to the public.

-New Jersey is strongly encouraging both vaccinated and unvaccinated individuals to wear a mask and social distance in indoor settings where there is increased risk, including:
+New Jersey is strongly encouraging both vaccinated and unvaccinated individuals to wear a mask and social distance in indoor settings where there is an increased risk, including:

 - Crowded indoor settings